Do Go On - 373 - The Star Wars Holiday Special

 Writer Pat Proft brought his son, a Star Wars fan, to watch the scene being shot.

-The shoot dragged on, leaving some of the actors with funny heads
+The shoot dragged on, leaving some of the actors with funny heads in heavy costumes struggling.

-Prof later remembered saying,
+Proff later remembered saying,

-some of them were passing out because they forgot to pump oxygen into the masks.
+Some of them were passing out because they forgot to pump oxygen into the masks.

 And there's my son watching these creatures he loves die in front of him.